Every-Night Dreams: Plot

 Omitsu works as a hostess in a harbour bar entertaining docked sailors.
 Since her husband left three years ago, she supports her son Fumio on her own, and shares a flat with a couple who babysit for her.
 Returning home after a few weeks of absence, Omitsu learns that an unknown man has repeatedly been trying to see her.

 The stranger turns out to be Omitsu's husband Mizuhara, who begs for her forgiveness and wants to see his son.
 Reluctant at first, she finally gives in, and the couple reconcile.
 Mizuhara declares his intention to take care of his family.
-Yet, due to his weak constitution, he is unable to find work.
+However, due to his weak constitution, he is unable to find work.
 During an argument, she urges him not to give up, while he asks her to look for a more "serious" job.
 Soon after, Fumio is hit by a car, and needs hospital care beyond his parents' means.
 To keep Omitsu from returning to her hostess job, Mizuhara pretends that he has friends who will lend him money.

 Later that night, Mizuhara commits a robbery.
 When Omitsu realises his crime, she rejects the money and tries to convince him to turn himself in.
 Mizuhara leaves, asking Omitsu to take care of their son.
 The next morning, Omitsu learns that Mizuhara has drowned himself.
 She tears his suicide note apart with her teeth, blaming him for his cowardness.
 She then pleads with Fumio to grow up to be a strong man.